 Where Can My SBA Loan Down Payment Come From?

-- 401K or IRA funds: In some cases, you can use retirement funds you have saved for all or part of a down payment on an SBA 7(a) loan.
+3. 401K or IRA funds: In some cases, you can use retirement funds you have saved for all or part of a down payment on an SBA 7(a) loan.
 Called a Rollover as Business Startup (ROBS), this option allows you to tap into these funds, sometimes with restrictions.
-Here’s how one of First Business Bank’s clients bought a business he was running using ROBS down payment funds.
+Here’s how one of First Business Bank’s clients bought a business using ROBS down payment funds.

-- Seller financing: Seller financing as a complementary method can be a strategic move for SBA loan borrowers.
-A seller note involves the seller agreeing to finance a portion of the purchase price, which can then be used as part or all of the down payment required for an SBA loan.
+4. Seller financing: Seller financing as a complementary method can be a strategic move for SBA loan borrowers.
+A seller note involves the seller agreeing to finance a portion of the purchase price, which can then be used as part or all of the down payment requirement.
 This approach not only reduces the upfront cash requirement for the buyer but also demonstrates to lenders a shared risk and commitment from the seller, potentially making the loan application more attractive.

-When Is A Down Payment Necessary for SBA Loans?
+When Is A Down Payment On An SBA Loan Necessary?

 In most cases, securing an SBA loan will require you to make an upfront investment, known as an SBA loan down payment, at closing.
 This demonstrates your commitment to the business and reduces the risk for the lender.
 Here are some typical scenarios when an SBA loan down payment is required: